Electronic Travel Authorization to enter Ethiopia

-6. Passengers with a diplomatic or service passport issued by member countries of the African Union who ensure that they attend seminars, workshops, conferences organized by the African Union or to fulfil other official missions for the African Union.
+6. Passengers with a diplomatic or service passport issued by member countries of the African Union who ensure that they attend seminars, workshops, conferences organized by the African Union or to fulfill other official missions for the African Union.
 However, this does not apply to Eritrean citizens who always require a visa.

 7. Passengers with a residence permit issued by Ethiopia for foreign residents.

-8. Passengers with a “Laissez Passer” issued by a member country of the African Union ensuring that they attend seminars, workshops, conferences organized by the African Union or to fulfill other official missions for the African Union.
+8. Passengers with a “Laissez-Passer” issued by a member country of the African Union ensuring that they attend seminars, workshops, conferences organized by the African Union or to fulfill other official missions for the African Union.

 TWOV (Visa Free Transit)